 When you are dealing with large sets of data, you often only need to look at a particular subset of that data.
 Rather than searching for the data by scrolling up and down, the smart solution is to filter your database.

-Filtering using auto-filter is quick and easy and will allow you to get to the data you are interested in efficiently.
-Recent versions of Excel also have lots of pre-set filters to quickly find text, numbers and date ranges.
+Filtering using auto-filter is quick and easy and will allow you to get the data you are interested in inefficiently.
+Recent versions of Excel also have lots of pre-set filters to quickly find text, numbers, and date ranges.

 And there you have it.
 20 great skills for you to learn that will improve the way you use Excel and make you more productive.